browserengineering/book/book/invalidation.md

 have clever algorithms to avoid redoing selector matching for every selector on the page.
-For example, Chromium constructs [*invalidation sets*][invalidation-set] for each selector, which tell it which elements to recheck each selector on.
-New selectors such as `:has()` make invalidation [more complicated][has-invalidation], but this complexity is necessary for fast re-styles.
+For example, Chromium constructs [*invalidation sets*][invalidation-set] for each selector, which tell it which selector-element matches to recheck.
+New selectors such as `:has()` require [more complicated][has-invalidation] invalidation strategies, but this complexity is necessary for fast re-styles.

 :::